zgcrowno/Captain-s-Log/Projects.gmx/README.txt

 "Captain's Log > FUCK.
 What the fuck was that!?
 Uh, out of nowhere, goddammit!
 I've never seen anything like that before...My guys...those were MY FUCKING GUYS!
 What should I expect, though?
 It's not like we were trained for this.
 That wasn't a battle, it was a goddamn massacre.
 I couldn't have done anything...Jesus Christ, I swear I couldn't have done anything.
-There's no shame in running a way.
+There's no shame in running away.
 Not like that.
 Not when it's warranted, and it was sure as hell warranted.
 It can't not have been warranted.
 Still, I can't go back.
 They'll be looking for me now, and not as a sister in arms, but a deserter...an enemy of the state...a villain.
 I've got to find a place to lay low for a little while.
 Fuck, maybe a long while.
 Maybe forever.
 Dad...Mom...Fuck.
 I can't for the life of me think of any way to get in touch with them without compromising my location...but they need to know--they DESERVE to know that I'm not a traitor.
 Dad's position practically prohibits it, but maybe I can get in touch with my Mom.
 Certainly not via the plane--that's all monitored.
 Maybe face to face...but how to orchestrate